Child poverty in New Zealand: Education

-Lack of access to right of education may result in other human rights abuses and perpetuate the Cycle of poverty.
+Lack of access to right of education may result in other human rights abuses and perpetuate the cycle of poverty.

-From 2009-2016 the number of students leaving school with qualifications increased.
-The number of children leaving school with NCEA level 1 increased 8.5% and those achieving NCEA level 2 or higher increased 12.8% from 2009-2016.
-Mäori and Pasifika children are below the national average for receiving qualifications.
-However these groups have seen significant improvements over the stated time period.
+From 2009 to 2016 the number of students leaving school with qualifications increased.
+The number of children leaving school with NCEA level 1 increased 8.5% and those achieving NCEA level 2 or higher increased 12.8% from 2009 to 2016.
+Māori and Pasifika children are below the national average for receiving qualifications.
+However, these groups have seen significant improvements over the stated time period.
 There is a correlation between the level of certification reached and the socioeconomic condition of the school.
 Schools in the lowest socioeconomic quintile in 2016 had 80% of children leave school with a NCEA level 1 or higher, whereas the highest quintile had about 95% of children reach this achievement.
 The disparity is much greater when comparing university entrance standards.
 About 38% of children attending schools in the lowest quintile achieved this while 67% of children attending schools in the highest quintile was able to leave school with this achievement.